konradmal/SPOJ/README.md

 # SPOJ
-Collection of solutions forchallenges from the SPOJ Website.
+Collection of solutions for challenges from the SPOJ Website.